decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 #### Security considerations of DID versioning

-Applications must take precautions when using versioned DID URIs.
+Applications MUST take precautions when using versioned DID URIs.
 If a key is compromised and revoked then it can still be used to issue signatures on behalf of the "older" DID URI.
 The use of versioned DID URIs is only recommended in some limited situations where the timestamp of signatures can also be verified, where malicious signatures can be easily revoked, and where applications can afford to check for these explicit revocations of either keys or signatures.
 Wherever versioned DIDs are in use, it SHOULD be made obvious to users that they are dealing with potentially revoked data.

 ### `initial-state` query string parameter